Koror–Babeldaob Bridge: Reason for the collapse

 The 18-year-old, Koror-Babeldaob bridge (KB bridge) collapsed abruptly and catastrophically.
-The failure occurred during benign weather and loading conditions, six years after two independent teams (Louis Berger International and the Japan international Co-operation Agency) of bridge engineers had evaluated the bridge and declared it safe, and less than three months after completion of a strengthening programme to correct a significant midspan sag that was continuing to worsen.
+The failure occurred during benign weather and loading conditions, six years after two independent teams (Louis Berger International and the Japan international Cooperation Agency) of bridge engineers had evaluated the bridge and declared it safe, and less than three months after completion of a strengthening programme to correct a significant midspan sag that was continuing to worsen.

 By 1990, a physical phenomenon called creep had caused the midline of the bridge to sag 1.2 meters, causing discomfort to drivers and concern for officials.
 The Palau government commissioned two studies by Louis Berger International and Japan International Co-operation Agency.
 They both concluded that the bridge was structurally safe as of 1990 though 1m more of creep would occur in the future.
 Based on the studies, the Palau government decided to counteract the cosmetic damage caused by creep with resurfacing and reinforcement of the bridge.

 According to British civil engineers Chris Burgoyne and Richard Scantlebury, the reinforcement operation had 4 main components.